XixWISExiX/CellularAutomatonProject/README.md

+# THIS IS A COLLEGE PROJECT AND NOT MY OWN, THIS IS HERE TO SHOW WHAT I WAS ABLE TO DO WHEN COMPLETING THIS PROJECT.
+# ORIGINAL OWNER IS THE UNIVERSITY OF OKLAHOMA CS 2334

 # Project 2: Not-So-Elementary Cellular Automaton (School Project)

 > The key to maximizing reuse lies in anticipating new requirements and changes to existing requirements...